Psychological Therapy Online

 Confidentiality

-The content of all of our conversations via zoom, over the phone and by email, will be confidential, with the following exception: If I believe that you are at serious risk of harming yourself or others, I would be obliged to inform the appropriate services, such as your GP, mental health services or your next of kin.
+The content of all of our conversations whether in person, via zoom, over the phone and by email, will be confidential, with the following exception: If I believe that you are at serious risk of harming yourself or others, I would be obliged to inform the appropriate services, such as your GP, mental health services or your next of kin.
 Wherever possible, this would be discussed with you first.

 To maintain professional standards and provide the best practice, Clinical Psychologists are required to receive regular clinical supervision.
 Please be reassured that confidentiality is protected by anonymising all personal information.
 Furthermore, 'case notes' that I write during therapy sessions are anonymised and stored in a locked filing cabinet.